GiftedMamba/last-stand/.junie/guidelines.md

 - DO NOT use FindObjectOfType.
 - Use services which are injected via VContainer to share information between systems and features and components.
 - Use SerializableInterface<T> when you need to serialize interface reference in MonoBehaviour or ScriptableObject.
+- Ensure all triggres and animator parameters are stored in centralized place and hashed

 ## 8. Layering & Ownership